Esa-Pekka Salonen: Los Angeles Philharmonic

-Philharmonia and subsequent career
+Philharmonia Orchestra

 In November 2006, the Philharmonia Orchestra announced the appointment of Salonen as Principal Conductor and Artistic Advisor at the beginning of the 2008–2009 season.
 His initial contract was for 3 years.
 Salonen has conducted several commercial recordings with the Philharmonia, including music of Berlioz and Schönberg.
 In November 2010, the Philharmonia announced the extension of Salonen's contract to 2014.
 In September 2013 the orchestra announced the further extension of Salonen's contract through the 2016–2017 season.
 In December 2018 the Philharmonia announced that Salonen would conclude his principal conductorship of the orchestra after the 2020–2021 season.

 Salonen made his Metropolitan Opera conducting debut in November 2009 with the Patrice Chéreau production of Leoš Janáček's From the House of the Dead.

 In 2012 his violin concerto written for Leila Josefowicz won the Grawemeyer Award for Music Composition.
 In March 2014 he was awarded the Michael Ludwig Nemmers Prize in Musical Composition by the Henry and Leigh Bienen School of Music at Northwestern University.
 The award includes a $100,000 cash prize, a residency of four nonconsecutive weeks at the school over the next two years, and a performance by the Chicago Symphony Orchestra.
 In the same spring he was also awarded the first creative chair at the Tonhalle Orchester Zürich for the 2014–2015 season.
 This post included lectures, workshops, but, most significantly, the commissioning of Karawane, a new piece for orchestra and chorus based on Hugo Ball's dada poetry and the performance of nine other Salonen pieces throughout the season.

 In autumn 2015 Salonen began a three-season appointment as composer-in-residence of the New York Philharmonic.
 He serves as an advisor to The Sync Project, a global collaboration seeking to understand and harness music's effect on brain health.
 In August 2016 Salonen was named the first artist in association with the Finnish National Opera and Ballet.

+San Francisco Symphony Orchestra

 Salonen first guest-conducted the San Francisco Symphony (SFS) in 2004.
 He returned for guest-conducting appearances in 2012 and 2015.
 In December 2018 the SFS announced the appointment of Salonen as its next music director, effective with the 2020–2021 season, with an initial contract of five seasons.
+In March 2024, Salonen announced his departure from the San Francisco Symphony upon the expiration of his contract in 2025, stating that "I do not share the same goals for the future of the institution as the Board of Governors does."
+Some SFS patrons expressed support for Salonen and displeasure with the board's direction.